How Much Time Is Required?

 For more information, please contact the Club Head Referee: email@example.com

-Registration for returning referees is open as of February 19th, 2021
+Registration for returning referees open as of JANUARY 24th, 2022

 Ontario Soccer, in consultation with the Government of Ontario, Ontario Public Health and Canada Soccer, continues to monitor the most recent developments surrounding the Coronavirus (COVID-19) pandemic, the resulting public health crisis and the impact on Ontario Soccer’s Return to Play Plan.